For where two or three are gathered in my name,

 I am there among them.

-You, dear Priest, and Grace Church find ourselves at the beginning of the third millennium of the revelation of life transformed by the in-breaking of Love.
 When we gather at Grace to worship, to study scripture, to reflect on what we see in the world, and to enjoy the company of each other, we are learning about this Love that knows no limits.
 With the Spirit, we are learning to see ourselves and others through the eyes of God, through the eyes of Jesus—through the eyes of Love.

 When we come to know that we are loved just as we are, Love lights us up and shines through us.
 Yet, as the hymn goes, “we make God’s love too narrow by false limits of our own.”
 Our hope lies in gathering together to love one another into God’s glory of human beings that are fully alive.
 Are you interested in gathering with us creatively, guiding us as well as growing with us?